VA Loan Requirements Explained: Who Qualifies for a VA Loan?

 Can You Use a VA Loan After You Get Out of the Military?

-While there are several types of VA loan borrowers, the two most common are individuals on active duty who want to purchase a home where they’re stationed and veterans who have retired from the military.
 So can you use a VA loan after you get out of the military?
 Of course, as that’s usually when most military members begin settling down.
 However, as we’ve mentioned, you can also use your VA loan while in the military.

 To be eligible for a VA loan, whether in the military or as a retired veteran, you must meet the US Department of Veterans Affairs (VA) minimum service requirements.
 Ultimately, your eligibility depends on when you served, the length of service, and the branch you served in.
 In general, the minimum service eligibility requirements are as follows:

-- 90 days during wartime or 181 days during peacetime
+- 181 days of active service during peacetime

-- Six years in the National Guard or Reserves
+- Six years in the National Guard or Reserves (or 90 days under Title 32 orders)

 In addition to your length of service, your eligibility may be determined by the type of discharge you received.
 If you receive an honorable or general discharge, you will likely meet the VA loan requirements.
 However, you may not be eligible if you received an other-than-honorable or dishonorable discharge.